 Costa Rica Coffee Regions

 This plateau served as ground zero.
 It’s the area where the first coffee farms took root when the brown bean made its maiden voyage into the country.
-The region has the most clear shifts between dry and wet seasons in the country, and is sitting on rich volcanic soil.
+The region has the clearest shifts between dry and wet seasons in the country and is sitting on rich volcanic soil.
 The Monte Crisol mix; a favorite of many coffee drinkers, calls the beans from this region their home.
-Doka Estate, a coffee producer that claims credit for creating some of the best Costa Rican coffee has an estate on the Poas Volcano slopes region for a century.
+Doka Estate, a coffee producer that claims credit for creating some of the best Costa Rican coffee has had an estate on the Poas Volcano slopes region for a century.

 Sitting next door to the Turrialba volcano; this coffee region enjoys the added nourishment and flavor that comes from volcanic ash being a key ingredient in the soil in which it grows.

-The perfect humid climate with altitudes ranging between 800 – 1,200 meters in the region make it the ideal cooking pot for Arabica coffee beans to flourish.
+The perfect humid climate with altitudes ranging between 800 – 1,200 meters in the region makes it the ideal cooking pot for Arabica coffee beans to flourish.